tasmota/docs/docs/Displays.md

 When USE_UFILESYSTEM is defined and a file system is present you may define displaytext batch files. the file may contain any number of diplaytext cmds, one at a line. you may have comment lines beginning with a ;
-if a file named display.ini is present in the file system this batch file is executed.
+if a file named "display.bat" is present in the file system this batch file is executed.

 example file: